WorldTrips Atlas America vs Trawick Safe Travels USA — 2026 Comparison

 Who Should Choose WorldTrips Atlas America?

-- Parents with diabetes, hypertension, COPD, heart disease, or other serious chronic conditions — $50,000 acute onset vs $1,000 is not a small difference
+- Parents ages 70–79 with diabetes, hypertension, COPD, or heart disease — $100,000 acute onset vs Trawick's $35,000 is a meaningful gap for a serious emergency

 - Anyone wanting $500K or higher coverage limits for complete catastrophic protection